shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Rigged Conjuration

-At level 15, you can get one last use out of your Formed spells.
-Whenever one or more of your Formed spells would simply dissipate at the end of your turn, you may instead use your reaction to activate your Violent Dismissal feature on any number of your Formed spells about to dissipate.
+You can get one last use out of your Formed spells.
+You gain the following reaction:

+**End Trigger**
+Trigger: One or more of your Formed spells is about to end
-You may also activate Violent Dismissal when you dispel one of your Formed spells as an action.
+Reaction: You may activate your Violent Dismissal feature on any number of your Formed spells about to dissipate.

 ### Last Word

-At level 15, you can react to the death around you.
+You can react to the death around you.

+You gain the following reaction:

+**Last Word**
-Whenever you or another creature you can see dies, you may use your reaction to activate your Violent Dismissal feature on any number of your Formed spells.
+Trigger: You or another creature you can see dies
+Reaction: You activate your Violent Dismissal feature on any number of your Formed spells.

 ## Far Watcher